Tending the Taproot

 What will this look like?

-This means each cohort will be different in terms of what is being offered, the frequency of gatherings, the number of hours of connection time each month, and other details, such as guest facilitators.
-The sliding scale prices will also change to reflect this with each new cohort, accordingly.
+Each Tending the Taproot cycle is unique - evolving and emergent, rising and falling, birthing and dying, changing and re-imagined.
+Each cohort will differ in what is being offered, the frequency of gatherings, the number of hours of connection time each month, and other details, such as guest facilitators.
+The sliding scale prices will also change to reflect this.

 How do we meet?